ASIG-X/ros2bag_invert/README.md

 sudo pip3 install rosbags
 ```
 ## Usage
-To use this plugin, please follow the steps below.
+To use this script, please follow the steps below.

 1. Clone the repository
 ```